3AMax/3Amax.github.io/docs/index.md

 I am highly proficient in **ArcGIS**, **QGIS**, and **Google Earth Engine (GEE)**, where I integrate **Machine Learning** methodologies with big data analysis to solve complex spatial problems.
 By bridging the gap between raw satellite imagery and actionable environmental insights, I aim to provide data-driven solutions for global ecological challenges.

 Currently, I am advancing research in geospatial methodologies that support climate resilience and sustainable resource management.
-I am seeking opportunities to collaborate on innovative projects in **Geospatial Data Science** and **Environmental Research**.
+I am seeking opportunities to collaborate on innovative projects in **Geospatial Data Science** and **Environmental Research** where I can apply my technical expertise to real-world impact.

 </div>